MiraLindroos/projects/README.md

 ## _Websites_

+**Verso Opetushoitola Website**: Improved the styling and user experience of the Verso Opetushoitola website using WordPress.
+The project involved custom CSS, responsive design enhancements, and theme customizations to align the website’s look and feel with the brand’s identity. https://verso-opetushoitola.fi

 **Grief Support Website:** Contributed to the development of a grief support website for those who've experienced traumatic loss of child. https://griefsupport.fi

 **Mobile Game and Website:** Collaborated on a team project during the first year of school, developing a mobile game and creating its website.
 Here's the link to the website, which I made. https://webpages.tuni.fi/21tiko4a/index.html